 - ¾ c granulated sugar

 - 2 eggs

 - 1 tsp baking soda

-Add the flours, salt and baking powder.
+- Add the flours, baking soda, baking powder and salt.
 Gently fold in the dry ingredients until combined; stop once the dough comes together.

 I recommend using this brand of flour.